yeldiRium/telegraf-authentication-middleware/README.md

 # Why this module?

-If you have a telegram application and want to let your users login to a sission via `/login <token>` and logout via `/logout` and supply the authentication method by yourself, then this is for you.
+If you have a telegram application and want to let your users login to a session via `/login <token>` and logout via `/logout` and supply the authentication method by yourself, then this is for you.
-You provide a way to authenticate users based on user id and login token and you may provide a number of handlers for the various of the login/logout process.
+You provide a way to authenticate users based on user id and login token and you may provider a number of handlers for various interactions during the login/logout process.

 # How to use it?